American game show winnings records: 2003–2020: The Jeopardy! multimillionaires

 Shortly after Jennings's defeat, Jeopardy! decided to see how he would fare in tournament play.
 On February 9, 2005, the show launched its Ultimate Tournament of Champions, inviting back 144 other past champions to compete over the next three months in a five-round single-elimination tournament with a $2,000,000 grand prize.
 The field included the highest-winning five-time champions and winners of some previous tournaments, though not all invitees were able to participate.
 Jennings received a bye into the finals of the tournament, where he faced semi-final winners Jerome Vered and Brad Rutter in a three-game, cumulative total match.
 Vered had set a single-day scoring record during his appearance on the show in 1992, while Rutter had won the 2001 Tournament of Champions and the 2002 Million Dollar Masters tournament and was the show's highest-earning contestant of all-time before Jennings.
 In the tournament's three-day final, Rutter defeated Jennings and Vered to win the tournament and $2,000,000, supplanting Jennings as the all-time highest earning American game show contestant in the process.
 Including the $1.27 million he had won in his previous Jeopardy! appearances (five regular season games, a Tournament of Champions win, the Million Dollar Masters win, and three matches in the earlier rounds of the Ultimate Tournament of Champions which were worth $115,000), Rutter's total stood at $3,270,102, while Jennings was now second with $3,022,700 having gained an additional $500,000 for his second-place finish in the tournament.
 Jennings slowly began to chip away at Rutter's record, first by winning $714.29 in 2006 as part of the Mob on NBC's 1 vs. 100.
 A year later, Jennings won the Grand Slam tournament on Game Show Network and the $100,000 top prize by defeating Ogi Ogas in the final round.

 In September 2008, Wheel of Fortune increased its top prize to $1,000,000, making it the second syndicated game show to have a top prize of that value.
-To date, four contestants have won Wheels million-dollar prize, with the most recent win occurring on September 30, 2025.
+To date, five contestants (four in the regular version and one in Celebrity Wheel of Fortune) have won Wheels million-dollar prize, with the most recent win occurring on September 30, 2025, in the regular version, which was won by Christina Derevjanik, and October 17, 2021, in Celebrity Wheel of Fortune, which was won by Melissa Joan Hart.